Teach English in Thailand

 Is Thailand safe?

 Thailand is a very safe country.
-However, just like in any country, you should exercise some caution: be aware of your surroundings, keep an eye on your belongings, don’t walk alone late at night, etc.
+In fact, most of our participants report feeling safer in Thailand than they do back in their home cities.
+Just like in any country, you should exercise some caution: be aware of your surroundings, keep an eye on your belongings, don’t walk alone late at night, etc.

 Can I bring my children and/or pets?